sericson0/TigerTango/README.md

 5. Settings menu (gear icon).
 Click to open the Virtual DJ settings option.

 ### Toolbox
+The Toolbox section contains an array of tools and checks.

+* One additional plugin areas (Comes after the end of the 5 main plugins).
-The Toolbox section has an additional plugin areas.
-It also has a button which opens the recording editor.
+* Record button which opens the recording editor.
 This can be useful for creating snippets of songs or for quickly recording silence to pad songs or to be used as dummy markers for tanda breaks.
+* Button to toggle between single deck and dual deck automix.
+Displays **S** in single deck and **D** for dual deck.
+*
 The toolbox also includes several warning icons.
 Some Virtual DJ settings can cause TigerTango to not work as expected.
 If a warning icon lights up this means that a setting is not as recommended.
 Click on a lighted warning light to change the setting to what is recommended for TigerTango.
 The following warnings are implemented:

 * Warning if soundcard is throwing error.
 Click to open audio settings